Getting the basics right

 The Service Desk is the shop front to your organization – regardless of how good your technical resources and capabilities are, the perception of your overall service quality will be highly influenced by the Service Desk.
 It’s also an engine for service quality, visibility, and monitoring, a driver for action to maintain service quality, and a touch-point for customer interaction, customer satisfaction, and advocacy.

-Yet it is still often seen as a low level telephone answering service – this perception has improved over the last 20 years, but it still persists and is an obvious sign of an organisation’s commitment to service and its customers.
+Yet it is still often seen as a low-level telephone answering service – this perception has improved over the last 20 years, but it still persists and is an obvious sign of an organization’s commitment to service and its customers.

 If you don’t invest in the Service desk – in people, skills, resources, empowerment. management time, quality control, training, tools, communications, marketing – then you are: